Nilgiri tahr

-The Nilgiri tahr (Nilgiritragus hylocrius) is an ungulate that is endemic to the Nilgiri Hills and the southern portion of the Western and Eastern Ghats in the states of Tamil Nadu and Kerala in southern India.
-It is the only species in the genus Nilgiritragus and is closely related to the sheep of the genus Ovis.
+The Nilgiri tahr (Note: Varaiaadu in Tamil and Varaiyadu in Malayalam) (Nilgiritragus hylocrius) is an ungulate that is endemic to the Nilgiri Hills and the southern portion of the Western Ghats in the Indian states of Tamil Nadu and Kerala.
+It is the only species in the genus Nilgiritragus.
+The species is classified as endangered in the IUCN Red List.
 It is the state animal of Tamil Nadu.